June 14, Wednesday, Day 65

 We are all set for now but have to find a marina that will help us during their busy season.
 The two closest turned us down so far but we’ll make calls tomorrow and figure it out.

 We are at the Stone Harbor Yacht Club, a very nice, small marina that is more of a restaurant than marina but were very accommodating.
 It was a short walk to town full of VERY EXPENSIVE, large and quaint summer homes and cute shop and restaurants.
-We also walked along the 5 mile beach that is famous here.
+We also walked along the well-known 5 mile beach, a draw for summer visitors.